mmmmmmpc/el-2-sll/README.md

       - `SSH Port`: Leave blank to use default, which is `22`
       - `User`: type user or leave blank for `root`
       - `Authentication Method`: Select if you want to use `password` or provide a `SSH Private Key`
-        - `Password`: If this was selected please provide the password to access the system
+        - `Password`: If this was selected provide the password to access the system
-        - `SSH Private Key`: If this was selected please provide the file with the private key
+        - `SSH Private Key`: If this was selected provide the file with the private key
-          - `SSH Private Key Passphrase`: In case a private key was provided that requires a passphrase to unlock, please provide it here.
+          - `SSH Private Key Passphrase`: In case a private key was provided that requires a passphrase to unlock, provide it here.
       - `Activation Key`: Select from the menu the Activation key to be used, for example `el9-default`.
       - `Reactivation Key`: Leave blank it wont be used here
       - `Proxy`: Leave as `None` as it is used for the SUSE Manager specific proxies.